8 Diciplines (8D) Problem Solving Process

 Discipline 3 (D3): Interim containment actions

 Define the immediate actions required to prevent the situation from getting worse.
-Containment actions are short term and may be costly.
-Sometimes no containment is required.
+Containment actions are usually short-term and may be costly.
+Sometimes, no containment is necessary.
 Examples include:

 Discipline 4 (D4): Root cause analysis

-Perform failure analysis and investigation, determine the root cause of the problem.
-Detail the root cause analysis that has been conducted.
+Perform failure analysis and investigations to determine the root cause of the problem.
+Keep records of all root cause analysis that have been conducted.

 Discipline 5 (D5): Permanent corrective actions